How to choose sustainable Lisbon tours (includes tour suggestions)

 A quick Google search on Lisbon tours makes me dizzy.
-I imagine how people traveling to the city for the first time must feel.
 Do you want to do every possible available tour in Lisbon?
 Or should you narrow down the list to tours that cover your interests?
-Should you walk or should you hire a
+Should you walk, or should you hire a tuk-tuk?

-As much as I appreciate the interest of every single tourist stepping on our cobblestoned, black and white sidewalks, I get anxious when I see a tour group with more than ten people squeezing their way through the alleyways of Alfama.
+As much as I appreciate the love of every single tourist for Lisbon, I get anxious when I see a tour group with more than 10 people squeezing their way through the alleyways of Alfama.

 What makes a tour in Lisbon sustainable?

 In a nutshell?
-One that isn’t free, that doesn’t impact in the locals’ mobility in the city, and that has a positive impact on the local economy.
-This is basically what makes a sustainable tour in Lisbon and any other European city.
+One that isn’t free and doesn’t impact the locals’ mobility in the city, and which has a positive impact on the local economy.
+That is what makes a sustainable tour in Lisbon and any other European city.

 I don’t like to call them rules, but here are some guidelines or questions you can ask yourself before you narrow down your list of Lisbon guided tours.